pingcap/docs-cn/v3.0/how-to/deploy/orchestrated/docker.md

 To learn more, see [TiDB architecture](/architecture.md) and [Software and Hardware Recommendations](/how-to/deploy/hardware-recommendations.md).

+> **Warning:**
+>
+> This is for testing only.
+DO NOT USE in production!
+Please deploy TiDB with [our Ansible solution](/how-to/deploy/orchestrated/ansible.md) or [TiDB Operator in Kubernetes](/tidb-in-kubernetes/deploy/tidb-operator.md) in production.

 ## Preparation

 Before you start, make sure that you have: